Skip to contents

 Arguments

-Prior (mean) on the intercept of the random walk.
+Prior (mean) on the initial value of Rt.

-Prior (standard deviation) on the intercept of the random walk.
+Prior (standard deviation) on the initial value of Rt.

-Prior (standard deviation) on the standard deviation of the random walk.
+Prior (standard deviation) on the baseline standard deviation of the innovations.
+See sd_base_prior_mu for details.

 Link function.
 Currently supported are inv_softplus (default) and scaled_logit.
 Both of these links are configured to behave approximately like the identity function around R=1, but become increasingly non-linear below (and in the case of scaled_logit also above) R=1.